V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (20).jpg){: loading=lazy width="400"}

  * Make sure the pulley teeth are centered with the idlers.
- * Snug The stepper in place with the M3 Screws.
+ * Snug the stepper in place with the M3 Screws.
  * Wires should face one in each direction (mirrored), just like the Y drives.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (21).jpg){: loading=lazy width="400"}